This article will touch on the most common microgreen diseases (and some not-so-common).

 Microgreens are a great way to get your daily dose of vegetables, but they’re growing living things and can also be susceptible to fungal diseases.

-There are a few things you can do to prevent or resolve these diseases.
+You can do a few things to prevent or resolve these diseases.

 Keep Microgreens Dry

-The most crucial aspect to keep in mind is to keep microgreens and the soil surface as dry as possible.
+The most crucial aspect to remember is to keep microgreens and the soil surface as dry as possible.

 The best way to do this is to only bottom water microgreens.
 Watering microgreens over the top will wet the foliage, and the water will catch and hold any spores floating in the air.